JaariReynolds/react-typing-test/README.md

-Monkey-type inspired typing test app created with React and Typescript.
+Monkeytype-inspired minimal typing test app created with React and Typescript.
 Still a work in progress.

 - Currently contains:
   * Word length and timed tests